FAQ (Frequently Asked Questions)

 How much can I apply for?

 The Foundation aims to assist during hardship scenarios, not completely alleviate the hardship.
-The Foundation maximum disbursement is $3,000 per hardship, and annual maximum funding limits per individual/family also apply.
+The Foundation maximum disbursement is $5,000 per hardship, and annual (12 month rolling period) maximum funding per individual/family is limited to $10,000.
 See a Foundation Representative for more information.

 Where else can I go to get assistance?